Frequently Asked Questions

 Hours: 8 a.m.-5 p.m.
 Monday-Friday

 The initial counseling intake session is free for students, faculty and staff.
 Students also receive eight free counseling sessions each academic year.
 After the eighth free session, students pay $15 for each additional session.
 Faculty and staff pay $20 per session after the free intake.

 Group therapy appointments are free and unlimited.

 Payments can be made by cash, check, or charge to student account (if applicable).

 Contact Counseling Services at 816-235-1635, or visit our office at 4825 Troost Ave., Suite 206, to request an appointment.

 During an initial appointment, you will be asked to complete some intake forms and asked to confidentially discuss your concerns with a counselor.
 That counselor will inquire about other areas of your life that may be impacting your immediate concerns.
 Together, you will discuss what resources and services will best meet your needs and make an initial plan for next steps, which may include follow-up appointments.

 The fact that you are in counseling and the information you share during your sessions cannot be released without your permission.
 However, staff are required by law to inform necessary parties if there is a clear risk of you harming yourself or someone else, as well as a legal requirement to report abuse of a minor child or dependent adult.
 Please note that the court also has a right to subpoena your records.

 If you work with a counselor-in-training, sessions are recorded, and your approval is required.
 The recordings give the counselor and his or her supervisor the opportunity to monitor the counselor’s work with you.

-If you have any questions or concerns about these policies, contact the Counseling Center or speak with your assigned counselor.
+If you have any questions or concerns about these policies, contact Counseling Services or speak with your assigned counselor.